jkorab/smx-bootstraps/README.md

 ==============
 The Maven projects contained within are as follows:

-* `smxb-ping-pong` - Contains an XML features file used to install the rest of the bundles.
+* `smxb-features` - Contains an XML features file used to install the rest of the bundles.
 * `smxb-pinger` - Contains a bundle that periodically sends a ping message over the embedded ActiveMQ instance.
 Also exposes a RESTful web service on port 9090 that allows you you ping the service manually.
 * `smxb-ponger` - Listens on the queue and replies after invoking an OSGi Blueprint service to generate a response.
 Contains an additional NMR-based route as an alternative mechanism for chatting with the pinger in the same ServiceMix instance.
 * `smxb-ponger-service` - Contains the implementation of that service.